Art by Shoaib Pasha.

 Fe = The electric force being felt by the charge at the particular point being measured.

-q = The charge/charged particle of the particular point being measured.
+q = The magnitude of the charge/charged particle of the particular point being measured.

 The reason an exact magnitude value can be determined for an electric field (an inherently emanating and changing entity), as is done in the given equation, is because the magnitude being found is that of the strength of electric field at a particular point, denoted by the electric force experienced by the charge placed at that point.

-1. The lines of attraction in an electric field always point away from the positive charge and toward the negative charge.
+1. The lines of attraction in an electric field always point away from the positive charge (origination) and toward the negative charge (termination).
 Thus, the lines always point in the direction in which the test charge would experience an electric force.

 2. The # of electric field lines per unit area is proportional to the electric field strength.
 Therefore, a higher density of electric field lines means a higher electric field strength.